 4. Will there be any harm as a result of the move?
 Will the custodial parent relocate to a more dangerous environment?

-5. The parents’ ability to communicate with each other.
-If the parents do not have a stable relationship and ability to communicate, will the move strain the relationship more?
+5. The parent’s ability to communicate with each other.
+If the parents do not have a stable relationship and the ability to speak, will the move strain the relationship more?
 How will this affect the child?

-7. How the emotional, physical, and educational needs will be affected by the move.
+7. How will the move affect emotional, physical, and educational needs?

 8. Does the child have any extended family in the present community?
 New location?

 In cases where the parents were never married, the natural mother assumes all rights.
-If, however, you are a father and wish to establish parentage, the court can order a paternity test.
+The court can order a paternity test if you are a father and wish to establish parentage.
 With this, a father can assert his rights through the courts for visitation (parent time).
 A father may also petition the court to prevent the relocation of his children.

-Custody battles between unmarried parents have grown over recent years as people are not marrying as frequently.
+Custody battles between unmarried parents have grown over recent years as people are marrying less frequently.
 If you are an unwed parent, you have rights that protect your interests.
 Contact our law firm today to discuss your case.
-We will examine your goals and discuss the best course of action going forward.
+We will examine your goals and discuss the best course of action in the future.

 Call The Law Offices of Ronald K. Stitch Today